-The World said: Your preachers are all too old and plain.
+A poem entitled "The Church Walking with the World" (author unknown) identifies a developing trend in many churches: The World said your preachers are all too old and plain.
 They frighten my children with dreadful tales I do not like to hear.
 They speak of judgment, fire, pain, and the doom of the darkest night.
 They warn of a place that should not be thus spoken to ears polite.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.